Enovale/cinny-electron/README.md

 # Credits

 [Vesktop](https://github.com/Vencord/Vesktop) was used heavily as a reference
+[toonlink](https://github.com/twnlink) for the takeover injection method.